ethereum-optimism/optimism/specs/exec-engine.md

 The Engine interfaces abstract away transaction types with [EIP-2718][eip-2718].

-To support rollup functionality, processing of a new Deposit [`TransactionType`][eip-2718-transactions] is implemented by the engine, see the [deposit specification][deposit-spec].
+To support rollup functionality, processing of a new Deposit [`TransactionType`][eip-2718-transactions] is implemented by the engine, see the [deposits specification][deposit-spec].

 This type of transaction can mint L2 ETH, run EVM, and introduce L1 information to enshrined contracts in the execution state.

-[deposit-spec]: ./deposits#deposit-transaction-type
+[deposit-spec]: deposits.md

 ### Deposit boundaries